JustStas/langextract-openai/README.md

 # LangExtract OpenAI Plugin

+> Note: We recommend using the LiteLLM provider instead — it covers all OpenAI functionality and will be more actively supported.
+See `langextract-litellm` ([GitHub](https://github.com/JustStas/langextract-litellm)).

 OpenAI and Azure OpenAI provider plugin for LangExtract that enables structured data extraction using OpenAI's language models.

 ## Features